geeked-anshuk666/product-importer/README.md

 ## Deployment

+### Docker Deployment on Render (Recommended)

+The application includes Docker configuration that works with Render:

+1. Fork this repository to your GitHub account
+2. Create a new Web Service on Render
+3. Connect it to your forked repository
+4. Select "Docker" as the environment
+5. Render will automatically detect the render.yaml file and configure:
+   - A web service using the Dockerfile
+   - A worker service using Dockerfile.worker
+   - A PostgreSQL database
+   - A Redis instance
+6. **Important**: After deployment, if you encounter "DisallowedHost" errors, add your Render domain to the ALLOWED_HOSTS in `product_importer/settings.py`
+7. Click "Create" and Render will deploy the application

-### Render Deployment
+### Render Deployment (Legacy Method)

-The application is configured for deployment on Render:
+The application is also configured for deployment on Render using the traditional Python environment:

 1. Fork this repository to your GitHub account
 2. Create a new Web Service on Render